Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 }

-fun main(){
+fun main() {
     rentPrice(10, 2, 1)                                                         //5
 }
 ```

 </div>

-1. Create a rentPrice function, w/ parameters (regular days, festivity days, special days)
-2. Create rates object, where you set vars values
+1. Creating a function with parameters.
+2. Creating an object to use when calculating the result value.
-3. Access object's vars
+3. Accessing the object's properties.
-4. Print total
-5. Access the instance (initialization), calling fun
+4. Printing the result.
+5. Calling the function.
+This is when the object is actually created.

+### `object` Declaration

-You can have also **object declaration**: is not an expression, and cannot be used in a variable assignment, must be used directly:
+You can also use the `object` **declaration**.
+It isn't an expression, and can't be used in a variable assignment.
+You should use it to directly access its members:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">